Masuleh: Girih tiling in buildings of Masuleh

 Girih tiling consists of straight and broken lines on a regular basis that could be reasonably expanded in the surface.

-The historical city of Masuleh is a good model for sustainable architecture and its final aim is respecting the culture and friendly relationship with nature and improving the life style of its residents.
+The historical city of Masuleh has been described as a model for sustainable architecture, with aims of respecting the culture and relationship with nature and improving the lifestyle of its residents.

 Archaeology

 The earliest evidence of human presence in the Masouleh region, Iran, is a Levallois core from the Middle Paleolithic, likely made by Neanderthals over 40,000 years ago.
 This highlights Neanderthal activity in the area.
 Archaeological survey of the mountain ranges overlooking Masouleh shows that this mountainous region was probably occupied by ancient herders and nomads at least since the late Bronze Age.

 Remains of late prehistoric, historic, and Islamic times were discovered on the mountain top above 2500 meters above sea level(See).
 These mountains were used seasonally, at least since the late Neolithic (5000 BC) Bronze Age (2000-1500 BC), which continued during the Iron Age I (1500-1100 BC), Iron Age III (800-500 BC), Parthian (247 BC to 224 CE), Buyid (943–1029 CE), Seljuk (1043–1051 CE) and Ilkhanid (1306–1335 CE) eras (tehrantimes).

 Archaeologists discovered pottery sherds, animal bones, and stone tools that date back to about 7,000 years ago.